Before E. L. James and Sylvia Day, there was Anne Rice: Discover Beauty’s Kingdom, the fourth novel in the bestselling Sleeping Beauty series

 Mega-bestselling author Anne Rice, writing as A. N. Roquelaure, returns to the mysterious kingdom of Queen Eleanor in this new chapter of her Sleeping Beauty series.
 When the great queen is reported dead, Beauty and Laurent return to the kingdom they left twenty years before.
 Beauty agrees to take the throne, but she insists that all erotic servitude be voluntary.
 Countless eager princes, princesses, lords, ladies, and commoners journey to Beauty’s realm, where she and her husband usher in a new era of desire, longing, and ecstasy.
 Provocative and stirring, Rice’s imaginative retelling of the Sleeping Beauty myth will be adored by her longtime fans and new readers of erotica just discovering the novels.

-From Anne Rice, author of Beauty’s Kingdom, the final book in the erotic Sleeping Beauty series
+From Anne Rice, author of Beauty’s Kingdom and Interview With the Vampire, the final book in the erotic Sleeping Beauty series

 Before E.L.
 James’ Fifty Shades of Grey and Sylvia Day’s Bared to You, there was Anne Rice’s provocative take on the timeless fairy tale “Sleeping Beauty. “ In the final volume of Anne Rice’s deliciously tantalizing erotic series, Beauty’s adventures on the dark side of sexuality make her the bound captive of an Eastern Sultan and a prisoner in the exotic confines of the harem.
 As this voluptuous adult fairy tale moves toward conclusion, all Beauty’s encounters with the myriad variations of sexual fantasy are presented in a sensuous, rich prose that intensifies this exquisite rendition of Love’s secret world, and makes the Beauty series and incomparable study of erotica.
 In it, Anne Rice, writing as A.N.
 Roquelaure, makes the forbidden side of passion a doorway into the hidden regions of the psyche and the heart.